pfrazee/scuttlebot-views/README.md

 The important part is using `asyncMap`, as this will apply backpressure and ensure you process each message before moving to the next one.

-## Data Structure Storage
+## Data View Storage

 Every view is given a leveldb instance (technically, a sublevel) to store its data.
 Disco's interface exposes this db for reading.
 The view can create sublevels of its db, to store internal datastructures (they will not be readable from the outside).

-Using leveldb forces the views' output structures into a KV structure.
+Using leveldb forces the views' output into a KV structure.
 This is an acceptible limitation for now.

-## Data Structure Indexing
+## Data View Indexing

 Every view is given a [levi](https://github.com/cshum/levi) instance to do Term-Frequency Inverse-Document-Frequency relevance indexing.
 Disco's interface exposes this index for querying.